NOAH QUINN GRAGSON - 07/15/1998

 Gragson started racing Bandoleros at the Las Vegas Motor Speedway Bullring at the age of 13, eventually moving to compete in late models.
 During the 2015 season, Gragson ran two races in the K&N Pro Series East, finishing eighth in his debut at Watkins Glen International.
 Gragson competed in both (East and West) K&N Pro Series in 2016, winning a combined four races.
 He finished third in points in the West coast series and fifth in the points in the East coast series while missing one race.
 On October 7, he was hired by Kyle Busch Motorsports to compete in the NASCAR Camping World Truck Series in 2017.
 In preparation, he drove the #18 Toyota from KBM at the Phoenix International Raceway and Homestead-Miami Speedway events; and finished in the top 16 in both races.
 He ran full time for KBM in 2017 and 2018.
 He collected his first Truck Series win in 2017 at Martinsville and finished tenth in

 points.
-2018 saw him start from thepole at Kansas; led 128 of the 167 laps and grab his second win.
-For 2019, Gragson will be moving to JR Motorsports to run the Xfinity Series.
+2018 saw him start from the pole at Kansas; led 128 of the 167 laps and grab his second win.
+At the end of 2018 Gragson wheeled the #18 in the Snow Ball Derby, and held off Ty Majeski to claim the win.
+For 2019, Gragson would move to JR Motorsports to run the Xfinity Series.
 Tyler Reddick left the seat of the #9 car of JR Motorsports to go to RCR and that allowed Gragson a top quality ride for 2019.
 He wasn't flashy early in the season posting most finishes between 8th and 14th; but he races clean and wasn't tearing up equipment so he was gaining experience.
-By the season's 11th race this showed as he started finishing in or around the Top 5.
-He posted six of the next seven races inside the top six.
-His performances
+By the season's 11th race this showed as he

 First K&N Series win - 2015 Tucson